MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 especially if the AGV comes with functions such as obstacle avoidance, and is prone to problems such as deadlock.
 The classical AGV pathfinding algorithm models the pathfinding task as a VRP problem with a time window, and the deadlock prevention of AGVs is achieved by limiting the node occupation through the time window.
-The aforementioned heuristics, meta-heuristics, mathematical modelling algorithms and other methods have more mature research results for VRP problems with time windows [13-16].
-Considering the conflict scenario of AGVs, [17-19] proposed a series of heuristic pathfinding algorithms based on Dijkstra's shortest circuit. the study of the scheduling problem of AGVs is relatively independent, [20] proposed a framework for optimising terminal scheduling, [21] used resource analysis method to analyse the AGV scheduling problem.
+The aforementioned heuristics, meta-heuristics, mathematical modelling algorithms and other methods have more mature research results for VRP problems with time windows [@fisherVehicleRoutingTime1997, @solomonAlgorithmsVehicleRouting1987, @kolenVehicleRoutingTime1987, @ullrichIntegratedMachineScheduling2013].
+Considering the conflict scenario of AGVs, @mohringConflictfreeRealtimeAGV2005, @krishnamurthyDevelopingConflictFreeRoutes1993, and @huangLabelingAlgorithmNavigation1993 proposed a series of heuristic pathfinding algorithms based on Dijkstra's shortest circuit. the study of the scheduling problem of AGVs is relatively independent,
+@hartmannGeneralFrameworkScheduling2005 proposed a framework for optimising terminal scheduling, @xiaobingApplicationAnalyticProcess1998 used resource analysis method to analyse the AGV scheduling problem.